 Each bench has storage space for your personal items and project parts.

 Traveling by air?
 Ship your tools to the School

 Don't want to lug your tools through the airport and check them in?
-You can ship your tools to the School via Fedex or UPS.
-The tools get securely delivered to the Fort Worden Park Office, where we pick them up and will have them waiting for you at the school.
+You can ship your tools to the school via Fedex or UPS.
+The tools will be securely delivered to the Fort Worden Park Office, where we pick them up and will have them waiting for you at the school.

 If you choose this shipping route we encourage you to make a secure wooden tool box that will hold the tools safely and not fall apart in transit.
 We can take no responsibility for the condition of the shipped tools.
 We recommend that you insure the tools.

 Ship the tools to the School's mailing address:

 c/o Port Townsend School of Woodworking

 We can help ship the tools back for you but only if you supply a prepaid shipping label from either Fedex or UPS (both companies make regular collections at the Fort).

 For students driving into the United States from Canada, be aware that customs officials are trained to keep an eye out for people bringing in tools to make sure they are not working illegally.